deshartman/Conversational-Patterns/README.md

 4. ngrok will display the public URLs for your tunnels.
 Use these URLs to update your Twilio webhook configurations and any other relevant settings in your project.

 Remember to keep the ngrok process running while you're developing and testing your application.
 The public URLs provided by ngrok will allow external services like Twilio to reach your local development server.

+## Integration of Externalized Functions

+The project now incorporates externalized functions to enhance the capabilities of the AI service.
+This integration is managed through the `GptService` class in `services/GptService.js`.
+Here's an overview of how these components work together:

+1. **Context File (`AIIntegrationPatterns/assets/context.md`)**:
+   This file contains the initial context and instructions for the AI agent.
+It sets the tone, personality, and knowledge base for the AI, focusing on Twilio's Client Voice SDKs.

+2. **Tool Manifest (`AIIntegrationPatterns/assets/toolManifest.json`)**:
+   This JSON file defines a set of tools (functions) that the AI can use.
+Each tool has a name, description, and parameters.
+The available tools include:
+   - `get-customer`: Retrieves customer details based on call information.
+   - `place-call`: Places or disconnects calls.
+   - `send-sms`: Sends SMS messages.
+   - `verify-code`: Verifies a provided code against a calling number.
+   - `verify-send`: Generates and sends a verification code via SMS.

+3. **Externalized Functions (`AIIntegrationPatterns/functions/tools/`)**:
+   These are the actual implementations of the tools defined in the manifest.
+They are hosted as Twilio Functions and can be called by the AI when needed.

+4. **GptService Integration**:
+   - The `GptService` class is initialized with the prompt context and tool manifest.
+   - When generating a response, it sends the conversation history, including the new prompt, to the OpenAI API.
+   - If the AI decides to use a tool, the `GptService` makes a request to the corresponding Twilio Function.
+   - The result of the tool call is then fed back to the AI to generate the final response.

+This integration allows the AI to not only provide information based on its training but also to perform actions like retrieving customer data, making calls, sending SMS, and handling verification processes.
+This significantly enhances the AI's capabilities in handling complex, interactive scenarios in the context of Twilio's voice and messaging services.

 ## Patterns Overview